 I spent three weeks working with Kiro's spec-driven workflow on a mid-sized TypeScript monorepo, and the friction matched what developers report across the official subreddit: files not appearing in context until IDE restart, trusted commands consuming credits without executing, and a rigid Requirements → Design → Task List → Coding pipeline that, as one AWS Builders review described, "kills momentum during iteration."

 The spec-driven concept itself is sound.
-Thoughtworks’ analysis notes that modern AI coding agents separate planning from implementation, using specifications as the foundation for AI‑generated code, and emphasizes that this helps control spec drift and safeguard system architecture when combined with robust CI/CD practices.
-The problem is Kiro's execution: model support is limited to Claude Sonnet 4.0, 4.5, and Opus variants via Amazon Bedrock, a free-tier of 50 credits that burns through in a single session, and documented reports of hallucinated or fabricated outputs in certain codebases.
+Thoughtworks’ analysis notes that modern AI coding agents separate planning from implementation, using specifications as the foundation for AI‑generated code, and emphasizes that the approach curbs spec drift and protects system architecture when combined with strong CI/CD practices.
+The problem is Kiro's execution: model access runs through Amazon Bedrock, which now offers experimental open-weight options (DeepSeek, MiniMax, Qwen, GLM) alongside Claude but no first-party GPT or Gemini; a free tier of 50 credits that burns through in a single session; and documented reports of hallucinated or fabricated outputs in certain codebases.

-By contrast, Intent's Context Engine, powered by Augment Code, processes entire codebases across 400,000+ files through semantic dependency analysis, providing the deep context that prevents hallucination at enterprise scale.
+By contrast, Augment's Context Engine processes entire codebases across 400,000+ files through semantic dependency analysis.
+That depth of context prevents hallucination at enterprise scale, and it is the engine Augment Cosmos runs on.
 I evaluated six alternatives through this lens: does the tool preserve the benefits of spec-driven development (structured planning, reproducibility, audit trails) while eliminating Kiro's pain points?

 The Best Kiro Alternatives At a Glance